BarraganD/Disaster-Response-Pipeline-Project/README.md

 2.Run the following command in the app's directory to run your web app : python run.py

+# Results
+Below are the results Disaster Response Project
+- Disaster Response Project with two visualizations

+- Analyzing message data for disaster response : In this case el message "we are in need of food. water medicine we are in delma 33 route ALYANS 4 AND 5 zone Jerale batay. we are a family of 750 survivors we ar angry bad. help us please was analyzing and the result is :

 # Acknowledgements
 Udacity por this training program.
 My company for the opportunity.